 CREST has worked very closely with The Tech Partnership, the skills arm of the Information Economy Council (IEC), in the development of a set of National Occupational Standards (NOS) describing the role and requirements of a penetration tester.
 Further occupational standards are in the process of being developed for intrusion analysis and security architecture roles.

 This structured approach to objective and learning outcomes will allow an individual to assess their current level of knowledge and skill against the each of the CREST syllabus area and the National Occupational Standards for the role.
 Where there are gaps, the types of course that are available can be considered by a candidate.
 The CREST Accredited courses have been reviewed in detail by very experienced CREST assessors providing a much greater level of confidence in the quality of the courses.
 This approach also allows employers to develop professional development pathways for their staff and where appropriate take advantage of government backed training schemes.
 It also allows training course providers a structure to develop courses in areas where there is a real need.

 IISP Approved Training Courses

-Finally, CREST works closely with The Institute of Information Security Professionals (IISP) in the delivery of a number of key projects within the area of Information Assurance, and in particular as part of a consortium delivering CESG Certified Professional (CCP) accreditation through CESG (further details here).
+Finally, CREST works with The Institute of Information Security Professionals (IISP) in the delivery of a number of key projects within the area of Information Assurance, and in particular as part of a consortium with Royal Holloway University delivering CESG Certified Professional (CCP) accreditation through CESG (further details here).
 A number of courses have been independently reviewed by the IISP as part of their accredited training scheme programme; they are predominantly focussed on Information Assurance and Cyber Awareness and can be found here.